giggioz/simple-uploader/README.md

 - Workflow

-CLIENT : asks for some ids or ALL ( leaving ids undefined) files
+CLIENT asks for some ids or ALL ( leaving ids undefined) files

-SERVER : filter the request with supSecurityOptions
+SERVER filters the request with supSecurityOptions

     - if owner is set return only files owned by the user
     - if list is set return